jelastic/localizations/README.md

   - Specify title for your request and leave comment to it, click 'Create pull request' http://joxi.net/823Kgegh6gb9l2.
 Jelastic team will verify suggested changes and publish them in the project or send you some comments regarding changes in case of necessity.

 3. Suggest new files for public publishing

-If yu would like to suggest your translation, which is not available in this project, please, contact us on pmo@jelastic.com and attach your file to the email.
+If you would like to suggest your translation, which is not available in this project, please, contact us on pmo@jelastic.com and attach your file to the email.
 Jelastic team will verify it and publish in the project.